ANGAIR is most fortunate in having the use of the Natural History Centre in McMillan Street, Anglesea as a base for our conservation work.

 The Library, which is continually being extended by ANGAIR, consists of an excellent collection of books, periodicals and other publications on a variety of natural history and environmental topics, and provides a most valuable resource for ANGAIR members and local residents and ratepayers.

-The centre is open on Monday afternoons from noon to 2.00 pm when volunteers are present to assist with enquiries and to issue loans.
+The centre is open on Monday afternoons from 11.00 am to 1.00 pm when volunteers are present to assist with enquiries and to issue loans.

 The library holdings are now online and can be browsed and searched.